tudorducaru/recommender_system/README.md

 ### Starting the React Client

-cd into the **client/** folder, install Node.js packages and then start the React dev server:
+cd into the **client/** folder, install Node.js packages and then start the Vite dev server:
 ```
 npm install
-npm run start
+npm run dev
 ```

 ### Loading the Chrome Extension